 Use your existing networks and all available resources to zone in on the who’s who for your podcast topic.
 An advanced search on Amazon can help identify who in this field of expertise has recently published a study.
 Search by topic, then adjust the search for relevance and publication date.

 Twitter and LinkedIn are used by professionals to showcase their views and work.
 Sound out potential guests by introducing yourself.
 Start a conversation via direct messaging or comment intelligently on their posts.

 And remember, the first thing they’ll do after they receive your interview offer is look up who YOU are and what your podcast is all about.
-Business podcast host Tyler Basu advises guests to do their research by reading a show’s description online and checking if the podcast is currently active.
+Business podcast host Tyler Basu advises guests to do their research by reading a podcast’s description online and checking if the podcast is currently active.
 So make sure you’re sending out all the right messages!

 HOW?
 Make your interview POP.

 As you know by now, preparation is everything!
 How will you make your interview stand out?
 Check if your guest has been interviewed on a podcast before (easily done through an iTunes search).
 Study their style.
-Your podcast will have a great exclusive if you can cover uncharted ground or create a connection that is specifically relevant to your show.
+Your podcast will have a great exclusive if you can cover uncharted ground or create a connection that is specifically relevant to your podcast.

 And once you are ready to hit record, remember that being a good interviewer means one word: listen.
 Focus on what they’re saying, allow your guest to expand their answers before chipping in.
 Former CNN White House correspondent Frank Sesno really recommends getting to know what kind of listener you are, in other words, understanding what makes you react – long silences, juicy gossip, surprising stats – and assessing how your reaction contributes or detracts from the interview.

 So get out there, reach out and start listening – your listeners will love it!